 Does great Pyrenees’ hair grow back?

-This is the common problem among first time great Pyrenees owners.
+This is the common problem among first-time Great Pyrenees owners.
 Usually, the great Pyrenees are renewing their coat continuously.
 So don’t worry.
 Absolutely it will grow back.

 We don’t have to worry about their shedding.
 Why?
-Their coat designed by nature for keeping them not only warm but also cool.
+Their coat is designed by nature for keeping them not only warm but also cool.

-The outer coat works as the guard hairs.
+The outer coat works as the guard hair.
 It helps keep the heat and moisture out.
 Furthermore, great Pyrenees’ undercoat is getting thinner by shedding in the summer.
 Why?
 Because it helps to cool the skin.

 Important: Do not shave your great Pyrenees during the hot months.
 Because they need that coat as their protection, it will protect them not only from the cold but also from the sun.
-It will better if you can arrange a cool place for him.
+It will be better if you can arrange a cool place for him.
 But commonly, the grat Pyrenees usually dig holes in the garden.
 Then they use it to stay cool.

 How fast does great Pyrenees’ hair grow?